-Restrictions: Do not apply more than 3 times in a 21 day period.
-Do not apply more than 12 fl oz/A per season.
-Do not apply more than 6 applications during a season.
+Restrictions: Do not apply more than 3 times in a single season.
+Do not apply more than 5.6 fl oz/A of Entrust or 19 fl oz/A of Entrust SC per season.
 Do not allow livestock to graze from treated area until the spray has dried.